VanLaser/analog-controls-for-armored-core-ps2/README.md

 BUT, you can still switch to analog mode by pressing your controller's analog button (and this is the simple, recommended approach).

+On PC at least, you can also press ESC and click the "Toggle Analog" option in the overlay menu that pops up.

 Optional: to default to analog mode when the game starts, edit 'Duckstation/resources/gamesdb.json' with a text editor, search for 'SLUS-01323' and modify the "controller" entry value from "DigitalController" to "AnalogController".